 - Take a family member or friend along, if possible.
-Sometimes it can be difficult to remember all the information provided to you during an appointment.
-Someone who accompanies you may remember something that you missed or forgot.
+Sometimes it can be hard to remember all the information you get during an appointment.
+Someone who comes with you may remember something that you missed or forgot.

-- Write down questions to ask your doctor.
+- Write down questions to ask your health care provider.

-- What's the most likely cause of my symptoms?
+- What's causing my symptoms?

 - What are my treatment options?
 Which do you recommend for me?